The-Axolotl-Zwerlings/MentorMeAfterCrash/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. using to test issue
+1. How hard would it be to enable push notifications?
-2.
+2. How do we conserve the use of data on our app to make it run faster?

 ## Video Walkthrough